Quantitative Human Paleogenetics: what can ancient DNA tell us about complex trait evolution?: 1 - Complex trait genomics and ancient DNA

-Pigmentation is among the least polygenic complex traits; though more than a hundred pigmentation-associated loci have been found, its heritability is largely dominated by large-effect common SNPs \citep{Sturm2008-zc,Eiberg2008-xd,Sulem2007-fo,Han2008-ys,Liu2015-ws,OConnor2019-xp}.
+Skin, hair and eye pigmentation are among the least polygenic complex traits; though more than a hundred pigmentation-associated loci have been found, their heritability is largely dominated by large-effect common SNPs \citep{Sturm2008-zc,Eiberg2008-xd,Sulem2007-fo,Han2008-ys,Liu2015-ws,OConnor2019-xp,Hider2013-jr}.
 Additionally, several of these variants have signatures of past selective sweeps detectable in present-day genomes \citep{Sabeti2007-tx,Lao2007-ea,Pickrell2009-ve,Rocha2020-he}.
-Nevertheless, genomic analyses in previously understudied populations—like sub-Saharan Africans—suggest that perhaps hundreds of pigmentation alleles of small effect remain to be found \citep{Martin2017-zm}.
-Recent quantitative and molecular genomic studies are painting an increasingly complex picture of the architecture of this trait, featuring more considerable roles for epistasis, pleiotropy and small-effect variants than were previously assumed (for an extensive review, see \cite{Quillen2019-fu}).
+Nevertheless, genomic analyses in previously understudied populations—like sub-Saharan African groups—suggest that perhaps hundreds of skin pigmentation alleles of small effect remain to be found \citep{Martin2017-zm}.
+Similarly, recent studies have shown that eye pigmentation is far more polygenic than previous thought \citep{Simcoe2021-qf}.
+Recent quantitative and molecular genomic studies are painting an increasingly complex picture of the architecture of these traits, featuring more considerable roles for epistasis, pleiotropy and small-effect variants than were previously assumed (for an extensive review of skin pigmentation, see \cite{Quillen2019-fu}).